What Causes Kidney Stones, Symptoms, and its TypesSanjoy

-Major causes of kidney stones include daily diet, overweight, or regular medication.
+Major causes kidney stones include daily diet, overweight, or regular medication.
 These are not only limited to kidneys but may occur in the urinary tract or bladder also.

 How Kidney Stones Form?

 The stones form due to the concentration of urine.
 It allows the minerals to crystallize.
 After that, these crystallized minerals stick together to form small deposits.
-This is how the formation of kidney stones takes place.
+This is how the formation of causes kidney stones takes place.

 Symptoms of Kidney Stones: